 If you don't want to do things that are considered traditional… don't do them.
 Such a novel concept!
 It may seem scary, but I'm here to tell you: you don't have to do anything you don't *want* to do.
 Choose to follow your heart and it will likely help you to save money in the process by cutting out unnecessary traditions and customs.

 Not into tossing the bouquet or the garter?
 Don't do it.
 Heck, don't even buy a garter if you don't want to!

 Are you and your fiancé not big dancers?
 No one says you HAVE to have dancing at your reception.
 Don't worry about hiring a band, just set up a nice playlist for background music on your iPod — you'll save a bundle.

-Don’t get caught up in doing things because they’re expected or just because they’re considered part of tradition.
-If it doesn’t feel right and authentic to you as a couple… simply skip it!
+Don't get caught up in doing things because they're expected or just because they're considered part of a tradition.
+If it doesn't feel right or authentic to you as a couple… simply skip it!

 When you choose to follow your heart when it comes to wedding planning, you'll be happier, avoid stress, and likely save money in the process!

 Are there any wedding traditions you plan to skip on your big day?

 Want more wedding budget tips?
 Come back next Tuesday for the next post in this series.